mathetake/mathetake.github.io/index.md

 - tech lead at Data Application Engineering team since its very beginning
 - build k8s/AWS infrastructure, CI/CD pipeline and batch workflow execution environments from scratch
-- working on AWS/k8s

 #### April, 2017 - September, 2019: software engineer at Gunosy Inc.

 - developed the server side infrastructure ranging from AWS VPC setup to Kubernetes cluster management using Terraform.
-- developed high performance/observable microservices with Envoyproxy, gRPC, ...
+- developed tens of microservices in Go
 - developed the search engine system on top of Elasticsearch
 - published two research papers about the recommendation system architecture and algorithm